Peter the Great's Army (2)

 Angus Konstam has written several books for Osprey, mainly on 18th century subjects.
 His recent works include Campaign 44 Pavia 1525 and Elite 67 Pirates 1660–1730.
 Angus previously worked as a Curator of Weapons at the Royal Armouries, Tower of London, and Chief Curator of the Mel Fisher Maritime Museum.
 He now devotes himself to full-time writing, indulging his passion for maritime and naval history to the maximum.

-David Rickman leads a double life in the State of Delaware, USA.
-He is the exhibits coordinator for the state parks system, where his favourite project is helping to restore and furnish an American Civil War-era seacoast fortress.
-At other times he is a freelance illustrator specialising in historical and ethnographic subjects.
-His works are in the collections of the National Park Service, parks Canada and various other museums and historic sites.
-The son of a US Navy aviator, Mr Rickman has lived in Japan, grew up in California and now lives in Wilmington, Delaware with his wife, Deborah, a textile and costume historian.
+David Rickman is the exhibits coordinator for the state parks system.
+He is also a freelance illustrator specialising in historical and ethnographic subjects.
+His works are in the collections of the National Park Service, Parks Canada and various other museums and historic sites.
+The son of a US Navy aviator, Mr Rickman grew up in California, has lived in Japan and now lives in Wilmington, Delaware with his wife, Deborah.